 Apart from aesthetics, there are other advantages of using a solid surface countertop.
 For one, the material is non-porous.
 That prohibits the growth of germs and bacteria, so you have a sanitary workspace.

-Also, a solid surface material’s colour and design go all the way through from top to bottom.
+Also, a solid surface material’s colour and design goes all the way through the material.
 You will still see the same material even if the material chips after impact.
 No worries, you can even out the surface again using fine grain sandpaper.

 Concrete and glass splashback

 Another star that shares the limelight with the countertop is the concrete countertop.
 That’s not real concrete; just a photograph protected by a layer of clear glass.